raphael-group/chisel/README.md

 [CHISEL data](https://github.com/raphael-group/chisel-data)

-This repository includes detailed instructions for installation and requirements, demos with related tutorial of different CHISEL applitcations, a list of current issues, and contacts.
+This repository includes detailed instructions for installation and requirements, demos with related tutorial of different CHISEL applications, a list of current issues, and contacts.
 The CHISEL repository is currently in a preliminary release and improved versions are released frequently.
 During this stage, please keep checking for updates.